 Nearly every man develops an enlarged prostate at some point during his life and experiences uncomfortable or difficult urination due to compression of the urethra.
-Perinchery Narayan, MD, Matthew Loughlin, MD, and the rest of the team of expert urologists at North Florida Urology Associates provide expert diagnosis and treatments for enlarged prostates at all five of their locations in Gainesville, Ocala, The Villages, St. Augustine, and Palatka, Florida.
+Perinchery Narayan, MD, Matthew Loughlin, MD, and the rest of the team of expert urologists at North Florida Urology Associates provide expert diagnosis and treatments for enlarged prostates at all five of their locations in Gainesville, Ocala, The Villages, and Palatka, Florida.
 If you’ve noticed changes to your urination habits or experienced erectile dysfunction issues, call or schedule an appointment online today to get your prostate checked.

 Your prostate is a walnut-sized gland located between your bladder and pelvic floor.
 It surrounds your urethra and contributes seminal fluid, which nourishes and carries sperm out of the body during ejaculation.